monkeylax67-alt/GCP-Sentinel/Code V2/README.md

 This project was **designed, directed, and built by a human developer**.
 Every architectural decision, feature requirement, security design, and implementation detail was conceived and guided by a person — not generated autonomously by AI.

 [Claude AI](https://anthropic.com) was used as a coding assistant throughout development — helping write boilerplate, suggest implementations, and accelerate iteration — in the same way a developer might use any other tool.
 All logic, structure, and intent behind the project is human-authored.

-> *"AI wrote the code.
-A human wrote the software."*